Automated Molecular Concept Generation and Labeling with Large Language Models: AutoMolCo: automated molecular concept generation and labeling

-\textit{Labeling Strategy 3: External tool calling with LLMs} We also utilize LLMs to call external tools like RDKit~\cite{rdkit} for labeling, combining the generation ability of LLMs with the reliability of specialized tools.
+\textit{Labeling Strategy 3: External tool calling with LLMs.} We also utilize LLMs to call external tools like RDKit~\cite{rdkit} for labeling, which combines the LLM generation with the specialized tool reliability.
 This strategy enjoys the same efficiency advantage as the function generation approach, meaning it requires only a single API call of the LLM per concept to get the API code for calling the tool.
 Moreover, the use of labeling tools ensures that labels for all the tool-calculable concepts are accurate and reliable.
 One disadvantage of this strategy is that not all generated concepts are calculable by the external tool, in which case we can only turn to the first two strategies.
 The prompt is shown in Figure~\ref{figure:external_tool} in Appendix~\ref{app:prompts}.

 \textbf{Step 3: CM Fitting and Concept Selection} After getting the generated concepts and their labels, we utilize them to fit prediction models for the molecular task.
 Since the concept labels can be treated as tabular data, any model from the off-the-shelf ones in Scikit-learn~\cite{scikit-learn} to sophisticated deep learning models can be applied.
 However, we found that explainable models like linear models and decision trees or simple two-layer multi-layer perceptions (MLPs) are often sufficient for achieving competitive performance.
 We attribute the credit to the high-quality concepts and their labels.
 We will discuss our model choice and perform a systematic study of different prediction models in Section~\ref{sec:experiment}.
 While fitting the model, we also run feature selection methods like Akaike Information Criterion (AIC)~\cite{akaike1973information, akaike1974new} and Recursive Feature Elimination (RFE)~\cite{rfe} to determine the useful concepts.
-Feature selection not only boosts the model performance but also leads to automated iterative refinement for identifying a list of the most useful concepts.
+Feature selection not only boosts the model performance but also leads to automated iterative refinement for identifying the most useful concepts.